crodriguez1a/ml-curriculum/deep_learning/chapters/glossary.md

 - **Eigendecomposition**: One of the most widely used kinds of matrix decomposition is called eigendecomposition, in which we decompose a matrix into a set of eigenvectors and eigenvalues.

 - **Determinant**: The determinant of a square matrix, denoted det(A), is a function mapping matrices to real scalars.

+## Machine Learning Basics

+## From Various Chapters

+- **Isotropic Covariance Matrix**: has the same amount of variance in each direction.

+- **Diagonal Covariance Matrix**: can control the variance separately along each axis-aligned direction.

+- **Full-rank Covariance Matrix**: controls the variance separately along an arbitrary basis of directions.